 Never thought of visiting Greece?
 Well, you might be soon.
 In our Breakout Role series, we take a look at places that have seen huge increases in tourism in the last few years, and try to figure out what’s causing all the hype.

-The recent history of Greece’s tourism industry feels like something from an inspiring, feature-film-caliber comeback story.
+of Greece’s tourism industry feels like something from an inspiring, feature-film-caliber comeback story.
 In 2010, the country’s debt crisis crippled its economy, with riots, financial turmoil and unemployment affecting the reliability of essentially every Greek business sector—including tourism.

 In the following years, the nation’s previously steady visitor growth flattened out, as many international travelers were left with concerns as to how their vacations might be affected.
 With bookings decreasing and tourist spending falling, it looked as though Greece’s financial issues were jeopardizing the industry.

 Seven years later, the nation has bounced back in heroic fashion.
 Instead of becoming a casualty of the debt crisis, Greek tourism has been one of its saviors.
 Since 2014, Greece’s number of annual visitors has been growing at double the international average, and this year’s total visitor count is expected to exceed 30 million times what the figure was in 2012.

 A large part of this incredible transformation can be traced back to the Greek government, which has taken measures to make the country more appealing and more accessible for vacationers.
 Overall, these policies are pretty wide-ranging ... since the crisis, the national tourism organization has invested more in transportation to the country, marketed to more niche demographics and appealed to new countries such as China.